rnatasha-85/natasharajore_2511552_part2_kpi_experiment/README.md

 - Pivot tables were created to compare the distribution of region, device_type, traffic_source, and plan_type across the control and treatment groups.
 - The segment distribution analysis is available in the Analysis sheet of analysis/experiment_analysis.xlsx.
 - This check was performed to review the composition of the experiment groups, and no data changes were made based on the segment distribution.

+## Guardrail Metrics Evaluation

+The guardrail metrics were evaluated to ensure that the improvement in user conversion did not negatively impact the overall user experience or business performance.

+### 1. Refund Rate
+Control: 0.00%
+Treatment: 0.42%

+Evaluation:
+The treatment group recorded a small increase in refund requests compared to the control group.
+Although the increase is minimal, it suggests that a few additional users were dissatisfied after converting.
+At the current level, this does not represent a significant business risk but should continue to be monitored.

+### 2. Support Ticket Rate
+Control: 14.78%
+Treatment: 24.79%

+Evaluation:
+The support ticket rate increased considerably in the treatment group.
+This indicates that users required more assistance while using the new onboarding experience.
+This is the primary guardrail risk, as it may increase customer support workload and indicate usability or onboarding issues.

+### 3. Average Days to Convert
+Control: 8.86 days
+Treatment: 6.40 days

+Evaluation:
+Users in the treatment group converted more quickly than those in the control group.
+A shorter conversion time indicates a more effective onboarding process and does not create a business risk.

+### 4. Revenue Quality
+Average Revenue per User: Increased from 51.97 to 54.25 Average Revenue per Converted User: Decreased from 1630.10 to 770.41

+Evaluation:
+Although the treatment group generated slightly higher average revenue per user, the average revenue per converted user decreased substantially.
+This suggests that the increase in conversions was accompanied by lower revenue from each converted customer.
+This represents a potential risk to revenue quality and should be investigated further.

+## Overall Guardrail Risk Assessment

+The treatment group achieved improvements in user conversion and reduced the average time required to convert.
+However, two guardrail metrics require attention.
+The higher support ticket rate indicates a potential decline in the onboarding experience, while the lower average revenue per converted user suggests a possible reduction in revenue quality.
+The refund rate increased only slightly and does not currently indicate a major business risk.
+These guardrail metrics should be considered alongside the improvement in user conversion before deciding on a full rollout of the new onboarding campaign.